-Where you put the jar is mostly up to you, although with jdk1.4 the best (and in some cases only) place to have it is in \$JAVA_HOME/jre/lib/ext.
-Under Windows there will normally be a JRE and a JDK install of Java if you think you have installed it correctly and it still doesn't work chances are you have added the provider to the installation not being used.
+Where users will put the provider jar is mostly up to them, although with jdk5 the best (and in some cases only) place to have it is in \$JAVA\HOME/jre/lib/ext.
+Under Windows there will normally be a JRE and a JDK install of Java.
+If user think he have installed it correctly and it still doesn't work then with high probability the provider installation is not used.